42Crunch/vscode-openapi/README.md

 - [Generate JSON schemas based on the response content](#generate-json-schemas-based-on-the-response-content)
 - [Configure authentication for external references in OpenAPI files](#configure-authentication-for-external-references-in-openapi-files)
 - Split your OpenAPI into multiple files linked via $ref
-- Use quick fixes and bulk quick fixes
+- Use quick fixes to automatically resolve problems in your OpenAPI
 - Use Code snippets to add paths, operations, components, security

 ## Activating API Audit